OpenAI forms safety committee as it starts training latest artificial intelligence model

 AI models are prediction systems that are trained on vast datasets to generate on-demand text, images, video and human-like conversation.
 Frontier models are the most powerful, cutting edge AI systems.

-Members of the the safety committee include OpenAI CEO Sam Altman and Chairman Bret Taylor, along with two other board members, Adam D'Angelo, who's the CEO of Quora, and Nicole Seligman, a former Sony general counsel.
-OpenAI said four company technical and policy experts are also members.
+The safety committee is filled with company insiders, including OpenAI CEO Sam Altman and Chairman Bret Taylor, and four OpenAI technical and policy experts.
+It also includes board members Adam D’Angelo, who’s the CEO of Quora, and Nicole Seligman, a former Sony general counsel.

 The committee's first job will be to evaluate and further develop OpenAI’s processes and safeguards and make its recommendations to the board in 90 days.
 The company said it will then publicly release the recommendations it's adopting “in a manner that is consistent with safety and security.”